jdereg/json-io/user-guide.md

 >- [ ] Returns`true`indicating longs will be written as Strings,`false` to write them out as native JSON longs.
 >#### WriteOptions writeLongsAsStrings(boolean writeLongsAsStrings)
 >- [ ] Set to boolean`true`to turn on writing longs as Strings,`false`to write them as native JSON longs.
-The default setting is`false.`This feature is important to marshal JSON with large (18 to 19 digit longs) to Javascript.
-Long/long values cannot be represented in Javascript because it stores them in a `Double` internally, which cannot represent a full`long`value.
+The default setting is`false.`This feature is important to marshal JSON with large long values (18 to 19 digits) to Javascript.
+Long/long values are represented in Javascript by storing them in a `Double` internally, which cannot represent a full`long`value.
 Using this feature allows longs to be sent to Javascript with all their precision, however, they will be Strings when received in the Javascript.
 This will let you display them correctly, for example.
 Returns`WriteOptions`for chained access.

 ### null field values
 >#### boolean isSkipNullFields()